wjccst/arise_doc/docs/source/index.rst

 Next Steps
 ----------

 Once the container is up and running, you can follow the detailed instructions provided in the :doc:`/guide` section within the container.
-These instructions will guide you through using Arise.
+These instructions will guide you through using Atlas.

 Contents
 --------